 Kristi studied nursing at CSC from 1990 to 1992 and earned her bachelor’s in nursing from the University of Nebraska Medical Center in 1995.
 She is a Mary Kay Sales Director and a surgical RN at Central Peninsula Hospital in Soldotna, Alaska, where she lives with her husband, Dana, and their children Taylor and Nick.
 Dana, who graduated from CSC in 1995 with an education degree, has been a math and engineering teacher at Soldotna High School for 20 years.

 Doug studied criminal justice at CSC from 1991 to 1992.
 He has worked for the North Platte Police Department and is a Crime Scene Investigator with the Kearney Police Department.
 He and his wife, Crystle, have two children, Cora and Daniel, and live in Kearney, Nebraska.

 Carrie Martinson studied pre-occupational therapy at CSC from 1985 to 1986.
 She earned a bachelor’s degree from Creighton University and is now a retired Occupational Therapist.
-She and her husband, Harold, have three daughters, Cali Letchworth Bahati, Katie Knaub, and Kinsi Tracy.
+She and her husband, Harold, live in Bridgeport, Nebraska, and have three daughters, Cali Letchworth Bahati, Katie Knaub, and Kinsi Tracy.
 Cali attended CSC.

 Cali attended CSC and went on to become a Licensed Practical Nurse in 2003.
 She is a nurse with Nebraska Medicine, Department of Psychiatry.
 Previously, she worked with the Douglas County Health Center.
 She and her husband, Greg, live in Papillion with their seven children.